PopovEvgeniy/mugenfontfactory/readme.txt

                                 MUGEN FONT FACTORY

-                                  Version 2.0.6
+                                  Version 2.0.7

-                         Created by Popov Evgeniy Alekseyevich
+                         This software made by Popov Evgeniy Alekseyevich

 System requirement

-Windows 2000 or higher
+Windows 2000 or higher for 32 bit system
-WINE environment for run under a UNIX operation systems
+Windows 2000 or higher for 64 bit system

 Program description